jayantasamaddar/quick-reference/aws/databases/dynamodb/README.md

   - VPC Endpoints available to access DynamoDB without using the Internet
   - Access fully controlled by IAM
-  - Encryption at rest using AWS KMS or in-transit using SSL/TLS
+  - Encryption at rest using AWS KMS.
+    - By default, all DynamoDB tables are encrypted under an AWS owned customer master key (CMK), which do not write to CloudTrail logs.
+    - There is no option to enable or disable encryption.
+    - However, you can select an option to encrypt some or all of your tables under a customer-managed CMK or the AWS managed CMK for DynamoDB in your account.
+  - Encryption in-transit using SSL/TLS

 - **Back and Restore**